praveenpuglia/harshita-blog/projects/coffee-mousse.md

 * 2 tablespoons of powdered sugar
 * ½ cup Pomegranate seeds

-\# Procedure
+## Procedure

-1\.
-In a bowl, mix the coffee powder with hot water.
+ 1. In a bowl, mix the coffee powder with hot water.

-2\.
 Mix the solution well and keep aside.

-3\.
-In another bowl take the whipped cream and then add the coffee solution and the powdered sugar.
+ 2. In another bowl take the whipped cream and then add the coffee solution and the powdered sugar.

-4\.
-Fold it gently until it becomes soft and smooth.
+ 3. Fold it gently until it becomes soft and smooth.

-5\.
-Transfer the mixture into the freezer for 15 minutes and let it rest.
+ 4. Transfer the mixture into the freezer for 15 minutes and let it rest.

-6\.
-Now divide the oreo cookies mixture equally in 6 mousse cups and level by pressing.
+ 5. Now divide the oreo cookies mixture equally in 6 mousse cups and level by pressing.

-7\.
-Now pipe the mousse over the crust.
+ 6. Now pipe the mousse over the crust.

-8\.
-Pipe the strawberry squash, pineapple squash and add pomegranate seeds
+ 7. Pipe the strawberry squash, pineapple squash and add pomegranate seeds.

-9\.
-Now pipe the cream again to cover up.
+ 8. Now pipe the cream again to cover up.

-10\.
-Garnish with the crushed cookies.
+ 9. Garnish with the crushed cookies.

-11\.
-Set in refrigerator for 10 minutes.
+10. Set in refrigerator for 10 minutes.

 \# Tips and Tricks